tiagopog/jsonapi-utils/README.md

 ## How does it work?

-One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in your controller actions so that developers can easily understand and maintain code.
-With this principle in mind, JU doesn't care about your controller operations and it deals only with the request and response layers thus letting the developer decides how to actually operate the actions (service objects, interactors or something).
+One of the main motivations behind `JSONAPI::Utils` is to keep things explicit in controllers so that developers can easily understand and maintain code.
+Unlike `JSONAPI::Resources` (JR), JU doesn't care about controller operations – what happens with resources within actions – dealing only with the request validation and response rendering and providing some useful helpers.
+This way developers can decide how to actually operate their actions (service objects, interactors etc).

-In both layers (request and response) JU communicates with some `JSONAPI::Resources`' objects in order to validate requests and render responses properly.
+In both layers (request and response) JU communicates with some JR's objects in order to validate requests and render responses properly.

 ## Usage